kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md

 ### §65.117   Military riggers or former military riggers: Special certification rule.

-In place of the procedure in §65.115, an applicant for a senior parachute rigger certificate is entitled to it if he passes a written test on the regulations of this subpart and presents satisfactory documentary evidence that he—
+In place of the procedure in [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md#§65.115   Senior parachute rigger certificate: Experience, knowledge, and skill requirements.|§65.115]], an applicant for a senior parachute rigger certificate is entitled to it if he passes a written test on the regulations of this subpart and presents satisfactory documentary evidence that he—

 \(a\) Is a member or civilian employee of an Armed Force of the United States, is a civilian employee of a regular armed force of a foreign country, or has, within the 12 months before he applies, been honorably discharged or released from any status covered by this paragraph;

 \(b\) Is serving, or has served within the 12 months before he applies, as a parachute rigger for such an Armed Force; and

-\(c\) Has the experience required by §65.115(a).
+\(c\) Has the experience required by [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md#§65.115   Senior parachute rigger certificate: Experience, knowledge, and skill requirements.|§65.115]](a).

 ### §65.119   Master parachute rigger certificate: Experience, knowledge, and skill requirements.